 Recent graduates have taken many paths, including graduate school programs in international affairs, accounting and public service.
 They also continue on in careers as lawyers, international analysts and educators.
 Their job titles include lawyer, associate linguistic validation project manager, analyst–international division, flood recovery worker and English teacher in China.

 Whether you choose a program that is international or domestic, it is an experience bound to change your view of the world.
 Click to learn more about Off- Campus Study and Liberal Arts In Focus at Ripon College.

-Advanced students may obtain credit for work in companies, agencies and charitable organizations dealing with foreign countries or global issues.
+- Advanced students may obtain credit for internship work in companies, agencies and charitable organizations dealing with foreign countries or global issues.